 Graduate students may add or drop a course during the first two (2) weeks of classes.
 No changes in registration for courses may be made after the close of the second week, except for reasons beyond the student's control.
 There is a $5 fee for each successful transaction during the designated add/drop period.

 Online 8-Week Session Course Changes

-Gallaudet University and Online Consortium of Independent Colleges & University (OCICU) online 8-week students' add and drop period for enrolling in both 8-week online sessions courses ends on the last day of the first week of the semester.
+Gallaudet University and Online Consortium of Independent Colleges & University (OCICU) online students' add and drop period for enrolling in 8-week online session courses ends on the last day of the first week of each 8-week session.
 To be eligible for financial aid, students must maintain their same level of enrollment as stated below:

 ||Enrollment Chart for Financial Aid Eligibility

 |At least 12 credits

 |At least 9 credits